Curriculum from Western Dairy

 Journey of Milk

-The Journey of Milk DVD and supporting materials are designed for use in upper elementary school classrooms to introduce students to dairy farms, the steps in producing and processing milk, interesting facts about cows and the dairy industry, and the nutritional value of dairy foods.
+The Journey of Milk and supporting materials are designed for use in upper elementary school classrooms to introduce students to dairy farms, the steps in producing and processing milk, interesting facts about cows and the dairy industry, and the nutritional value of dairy foods.
 You can view the video here, student handout here and teacher guide here.
 If you prefer a DVD copy, please contact Kristin at 720-356-3174.

 Journey of Milk can also be presented by a dairy farmer!
 Using the Journey of Milk as an introduction, your local dairy farmer will share with students all about their life on the dairy farm, show photos of their farm and their cows, and answer questions.
 The presentation is approximately 30 minutes.
 Contact Kristin Tucker to schedule at 720-356-3174.